Pollution found in US river downstream of Canada mines

 BILLINGS, Mont.
-(AP) — Government scientists found high levels of pollution that can be toxic to fish, aquatic insects and the birds that feed on them in a river that flows into Montana and Idaho from a coal mining region of Canada, U.S. officials said Monday.
+(AP) — U.S. government scientists found high levels of pollution that can be toxic to fish, aquatic insects and the birds that feed on them in a river that flows into Montana and Idaho from a coal mining region of Canada, officials said Monday.

 Elevated levels of selenium were found in fish and fish eggs from the Kootenai River downstream of Lake Koocanusa.

-The lake straddles the Canada border in northwestern Montana and feeds into the Kootenai before the water flows downstream to Idaho.
+The lake straddles the Canada border in northwestern Montana and southern British Columbia, and feeds into the Kootenai before the water flows downstream to Idaho.

-Selenium was absent from water samples taken from tributaries downstream of the lake, indicating it’s coming from mining-related sources upstream, Environmental Protection Agency hydrologist Jason Gildea said.
+Selenium is a naturally occurring mineral that can be released into rivers and streams during surface mining.
+It was absent from water samples taken from tributaries of the Kootenai downstream of the lake, indicating it’s coming from mining-related sources upstream, Environmental Protection Agency hydrologist Jason Gildea said.

+Kent Karemaker, a spokesman for British Columbia’s mining agency, said he had not seen the pollution study and could not immediately offer a response.
+Regulators from the province participate in a cross-border monitoring group with their counterparts from Montana.

-Concern about pollution from mines in British Columbia have been building for years.
+Concern about pollution from mines in British Columbia has been building for years.

-U.S. senators from Alaska, Montana, Idaho and Washington said in a June letter to British Columbia’s leader that Canadian regulators need to do more to prevent mining waste from fouling downstream U.S. waterways.
+U.S. senators from Alaska, Montana, Idaho and Washington state said in a June letter to British Columbia’s leader that Canadian regulators need to do more to prevent mining waste from fouling downstream U.S. waterways.

 In July, representatives of towns and tribes in the region said the pollution threatens the livelihoods of those who depend on fishing and other forms of recreation.